Are you always trying to please so many people that you abandon yourself?

 As a people pleaser, it can be hard to prioritize your needs or focus on building your own life.

 When you’re a helper by nature, people tend to take advantage of your empathy and generosity.

-So you keep giving and they keep taking from you without even considering your needs.
+So you keep giving and others keep taking from you without even considering your needs.

 Eventually, you realize what’s happening but can’t stop it because you feel like a bad person for wanting to take care of yourself.

-It’s normal to feel guilty when you decide to live life on your terms and many people are not going to be happy that you’ve put your needs first.
+It’s normal to feel guilty when you decide to live life on your terms and many people are not going to be happy that you’re putting your needs first.

 However, if you want to become the best version of yourself and live a truly fulfilling life, it’s important to make yourself a priority.